tscheffe/log_chute/README.md

 and I'd run into performance or memory constraints, but I believe that the matches generator expression will only pull lines as needed which is awesome.
 I do immediately make a match object for each line, but I'll fix that later
+- I get the same number of matched lines as `wc -l log_file`, and it's quick, but I should verify that each match group is present in each line too